Unveiling the Barn Swallow Habits Nesting, Feeding, Migration

 Barn Swallows are generally monogamous, with males mating with a single female.
 However, studies show females will copulate with other males.

-Rebecca Safran, when a Cornell postdoctoral researcher in ecology and evolutionary biology at the Cornell Laboratory of Ornithology, found that female Barn Swallows would breed with males that had darker breast and belly feathers while paired with another male.
+Rebecca Safran's research found that female Barn Swallows would breed with males that had darker breast and belly feathers even when already paired with another male.

 Interestingly, 50 percent of male Barn Swallows care for and feed at least one chick fathered by another male.
 Sometimes the whole clutch is from another male Barn Swallow.